-If you do choose a Husky for your companion you can expect to share your life with them for around 10 -14 years.
-Although generally considered to be a healthy breed, there are several health issues that tend to be more common in Huskies.
+If you do choose a Husky for your companion you can expect to share your life with him or her for around 10 -14 years.
+Although considered to be a healthy breed, Huskies are prone to several health issues.

-If the Malamute is the right dog for you then you can expect to share your life with this big bundle of fur for 10-12 years.
-Like the Husky, the Malamute is considered to be a generally robust breed.
-There are some conditions that they tend to be prone to:
+If the Malamute is the right dog for you, then you can expect to share your life with this big bundle of fur for 10-12 years.
+Like the Husky, the Malamute is generally a healthy breed.
+There are some conditions that they tend to be prone to,

 Husky vs Malamute Exercise

-As both breeds of dog are known for not being good off-lead, this would need to be taken on a leash or as part of an activity like Canicross.
+Stamina is a characteristic of both dogs, so a minimum of 2 hours exercise a day is ideal.
+As both breeds of dog are not good off lead, this would need to be on a leash or as part of an activity like canicross.

 Alaskan Malamute vs Siberian Husky grooming

-However, If you are house proud, allergic or just hate having dog fur everywhere neither of these breeds will suit you, they both have an enormous amount of fur!
+If you are house proud, allergic or hate dog fur, neither of these breeds will suit you.
+They both have an enormous amount of hair!

 Alaskan Malamute vs Siberian Husky summary

-If you love the outdoors, are into exercise and like a dog that has a mind of its own then you are in the right place.
-If you are still undecided between the two, then do try to meet both breeds before you make a decision.
+If you love the outdoors, are into exercise, and like a dog that has a mind of its own then you are in the right place.
+If you are still undecided between the two, then do try to meet the breeds before you make a decision.

-Both dogs are affectionate and playful with their families and generally welcoming to everyone.
-However this also means that they don’t make great guard dogs.
+Both dogs are affectionate and playful with their families.
+In fact, they are generally welcoming to everyone, making them terrible guard dogs.

-Although neither breed barks much they are often vocal and ‘talk’.
-If you are looking for a quiet dog then you may want to find a less chatty breed.
+Although neither breed barks much they are often vocal and ‘talk’ a lot.
+So if you are looking for a quiet dog, then you may want to find a less chatty breed.

-Highly entertaining, both breeds have big personalities and will keep you on your toes.
-So if you want a lot of dog, then either the Malamute or the Husky could be just the dog you’re looking for.
-Good luck!
+Both breeds have big personalities and will keep you on your toes.
+So if you want a lot of dog then either the Malamute or the Husky could be the right breed for you.